shenoy-anurag/HinDict/README.md

 ## Thoughts
 I'm pretty sure the LLM is overkill for this use-case (despite picking the small 3B parameter model), but I wanted to have fun building with LLMs.
 Currently fine-tuning a smaller model to save on costs.

+Update: Decided to use OpenAI's api to save on costs and improve inference speed.

 ## More demo images
 #### Bhumi
 ![Demo Screenshot: Bhumi](./docs/images/hindict-bhumi-light.png)